bitdriftlabs/pulse/README.md

 * Protocols
   * Prometheus Remote Write (inflow and outflow).
 Outflow supports AWS IAM authentication in order to interoperate with Amazon Managed Prometheus.
+  * OTLP (inflow and outflow).
+Currently only OTLP over HTTP+protobuf is supported.
+No compression or snappy is supported.
   * Prometheus K8s scraping (inflow)
   * StatsD and DogStatsD (inflow and outflow)
   * Carbon (inflow and outflow)